to the home of the Star Trek: Voyager fanfiction series Fifth

 when I read it.
 Spoilers for the novels and less so for FV:

 has a daughter.
-Only it's an AU Janeway, who's in this dimension not
+Only it's an AU Janeway not the "First" Janeway.

 read enough spoilers to get a basic grasp on this, but not the book.